DobriyDed/docs-en/docs/pages/discord.rst

 ----------
 **Ticket Notfiication**

-*Discord ticket notificaiton for csmms ticket function $calladmin*
+Notifications for $calladmin tickets.
+You will receive a notification when a new ticket or comment is made.

 .. image:: ../images/Discord-ticket-notification.png

 **Lost and Connected Notification**

-*Get notified when csmm loses and connects to your 7days server*
+Get notified when csmm loses and connects to your server.

 .. image:: ../images/Discord-connection-notification.png

 **CSMM Restart Notfiication**

-*A notification that shows when csmm restarts*
+A notification that shows when csmm restarts.
+This is usually when CSMM gets updated or there are issues with the service.

 .. image:: ../images/Discord-restart-notification.png

 **Chatbridge Notfiication**

-*A notifcation that shows what channel in discord is set for chatbridge*
+A notifcation that updates you on chat bridge status.

 .. image:: ../images/Discord-chatbridge-notification.png

 **Country Ban Notfiication**

-*A notification that shows when a player get banned for a country you have set for country ban in csmm*
+A notification that shows when a player gets kicked or banned by the countryban module.

 .. image:: ../images/Discord-countryBan-notification.jpg

 **Cron Job / Server Automation Notification**

-*A notification that shows when a automated job has been run*
+A notification that shows when a automated job has been run.
+This could also be used to keep a periodic log of some command output.

 .. image:: ../images/Discord-cron-job-notification.png